eshmanev/crossovertest_accesscontrolsystem_v2/readme.txt

 --------------------------------------------------------------------------------------------------------------
 CONFIGURATION
 --------------------------------------------------------------------------------------------------------------
-1. You need to allow access to the LDAP directory for the system.
+1. The system requires access to the LDAP directory.
+   LDAP service should be authorized to fetch data from the LDAP directory.
+   Client services are authenticated within the system using LDAP credentials.

    Add the following users to the LDAP directory:
      username    | password  | description
      -----------------------------------